 This jalapeno raspberry sauce inspired a batch of Bacon Wrapped Jalapeno Poppers recipe.
 Both pizza and poppers will a "game changer" at your next game day party.

-Homemade pizza dough is the foundation to a great pizza.
+Homemade pizza dough is the foundation of a great pizza.

-The foundation to a perfect homemade pizza is most definitely the crust.
+The foundation of a perfect homemade pizza is most definitely the crust.
 Nobody likes a soggy crust!
 So I have the perfect one for you that is both crispy and chewy.
-You can find my recipe with step by step instructions here.
+You can find my recipe with step-by-step instructions here.

 If time doesn't permit, you could buy pizza dough already made up at your local grocer.
 I've tried them myself and they're okay, but they really don't hold a candle to homemade.
 If you're willing to take a little bit of time and give some effort to making it, I'm pretty convinced you'll never go back to storebought.

-Let’s talk about the good stuff – all the Toppings.
+Let's talk about the good stuff - all the Pizza Toppings.

 Raspberry Jalapeño Sauce.
-Who’d a thought?
-But let me tell you, this sauce exalts this pizza into a sumptuous category all its own.
+Who'd a thought?
+But let me tell you, the sauce exalts this chicken pizza recipe into a sumptuous category all its own.
 Both sweet and spicy, it complements the rest of the toppings while bringing the entire pie into a perfect balance of taste.